Zainab Afailal

-Zainab Afailal (in Arabic: زينب أفيلال, Tetuan, 31 October 1990) is a Moroccan Andalusian music singer.
+Zainab Afailal (born 31 October 1990 in Tetuan, Morocco) is a Moroccan singer and chemical engineer, known for her contributions to Andalusian music and for preserving its heritage both nationally and internationally.

+Biography

-Born in 1990 in Tetuan, she grew up with an apparent interest in music, as she started to learn partitions and sing them by the age of six.
-She started her musical education at the conservatory of her hometown (Tetuan) under the guidance of professor Mohamed Amin Al Akrami.
-Later she became the lead voice of the Andalusian Music Group of Tetuan, something rare for a Moroccan woman.
+Zainab Afailal was born in Tetuan in 1990.
+From an early age, she showed interest in music and began learning musical notation and singing at the age of six.
+She started her formal musical education at the conservatory of Tetuan under the guidance of Professor Mohamed Amin Al Akrami.
+She later became the lead singer of the Andalusian Music Group of Tetuan, a position rarely held by Moroccan women.